JsArafath/oto-deals-resale-client/README.md

 So, Everyone can use it with any devices.

-## There Are Some Topic About Travelling.....
+## There Are Some Topic About This Site.....

 # *  Some Tour sections:
     * Sellers can add their products and sell on this website.
     * Buyers can buy products on this website.
     * There is a Admin section
+    * Admin can verify users and delete all users

-Everyone can use this simple website and join with our website for enjoy their tour.
+Everyone can use this simple website and join with our website for buy their products.
 ## To make this website technologies use.....

 # *  Front-End